DCULibrary/open-refine-workshop/_workshop/index.md

 >
 > _David Huynh, OpenRefine creator_

 OpenRefine is a free, open-source Java application.
 You can download it from <http://openrefine.org/download.html>.
+There is more information on install options on the [_setup page_](setup.md).

-It is most useful where data is already in _tabular_ format like a spreadsheet or csv file, or in standardised formats like json or xml.
-Moving that data into OpenRefine enables you to:
+Using OpenRefine enables you to:
-1. detect instances of inconsistent or messy data
+1. _detect_ instances of inconsistent or messy data
-2. take steps to address those issues
+2. _take steps_ to address those issues
-3. enhance your data by linking to external sources
+3. _enhance_ your data by linking to external sources

 Or you might not have any clear idea in advance of what you want or need to do.
 OpenRefine is very useful there too, for exploring a dataset and identify what might be useful next steps.